Skip to content

 pub fn parse(parser: &mut Parser) -> Result<DataType>{...}

-2. Remember to check for TokenKind::Unsigned at the beginning eg. unsigned int uint = 16;
+2. Remember to check, for TokenKind::Unsigned at the beginning.
+For example: unsigned int uint = 16;

-3. select the right function depending on the kind of the token it encountered next:
+3. Select the right function depending on the kind of the token it encounters next:

 • identifier -> identifier_type();